 One idea I love is to host a “Sip + Shop” with your local coffee shop: they’d hand out flyers or a discount code for your shop with each purchase and they’d “earn” a discount or free coffee by making a purchase at your shop.
 Get creative – anything goes, just be sure it provides mutual benefit to both parties!
 (And get your ideas into writing!
 Nothing fancy – just ensure you’re each accountable and doing your part)

 6. Claim your business page on Yelp

 According to a Nielsen study, 82% of users visiting Yelp had intent to make a purchase from a local business.
 This provides you another space for customers to research, share photos, and provide feedback; plus it feels like more neutral territory than your actual shop so you may receive some more honest feedback (code word for “constructive”) which can help you identify customer pain points to improve your business.

-Join over 9,000 subscribers + receive actionable marketing tips you can easily implement - today!
+Join over 9,000 product-based businesses and receive actionable marketing tips you can easily implement - today!

 "I just need to say that your newsletters are always on point, valuable and applies to every market that sells."